 At the moment, it seems that rates will be steady for the next few months.
 As of this writing, the CME Group’s FedWatch tool is pricing in just a 1/8 chance that the Fed will cut rates at the December meeting.
 The median projection from the Fed’s economic forecast in September had the federal funds rate at 1.75-2.00% in 2020.
 This signals that the Fed is going to be increasingly data dependent as they analyze the effects of the loose monetary policy.

 To stay up to date on future FOMC meetings and for periodic updates on the course of interest rates, be sure to follow us on LinkedIn, Facebook and Twitter.
-If your organization is looking to get the most competitive rates on its cash, contact a member of the ADM team.
-Our proprietary fintech can provide your company with 100% FDIC protection up to $80 million, in addition to the most competitive rates available.
+If your organization is looking to get the competitive rates on its cash, contact a member of the ADM team.
+Our proprietary fintech can provide your company with access to 100% FDIC / NCUA protection up to $80 million, in addition to nationally competitive rates.